keboola/developers-docs/extend/component/implementation/python.md

 from keboola import docker

 # initialize library
-cfg = docker.Config('/data/')
+cfg = docker.Config()
 params = cfg.get_parameters()

 # access the supplied value of 'myParameter'
 multiplier = cfg.get_parameters()['myParameter']
 {% endhighlight %}

-The library contains a single class `Config`; the parameter of the constructor is the path to the data directory.
+The library contains a single class `Config`; the optional parameter of the constructor is the path to the data directory.
+If not provided, [`KBC_DATADIR` environment variable](/extend/common-interface/environment/#environment-variables) will be used.
 The above would read the `myParameter` parameter from the user-supplied configuration:

 {% highlight json %}